kennydukor/HomeLabSetup/README.md

 2. ⚠️ **IP forwarding must be enabled** on all nodes
 3. ⚠️ **Cloudflare tunnel DNS must use manual CNAME** (more reliable than auto-creation)
 4. ⚠️ **"No TLS Verify" must be enabled** in Cloudflare tunnel configuration
+5. ⚠️ **Do NOT use TLS in Ingress when using HTTP tunnel mode** - causes redirect loops

 ### Next Steps